 Before We Get Started With Search Engine Optimization

-When doing on-page optimizations, I like to make sure I write down what the page had on it before making any changes, that way I can see if the changes increase or decrease the traffic so I can make sure I’m not undoing a ranking factor I’m unaware of.
+When doing on page optimizations, I like to make sure I write down what the page had on it before making any changes, that way I can see if the changes increase or decrease the search traffic so I can make sure I’m not undoing a ranking factor I’m unaware of.

 Make Sure You Use The Proper H-Tags

-There are a few things that apply to all H-tags.
-First, let’s talk about what an H-Tag is.
-An H-Tag is simply the code that surrounds some text on your page, usually headlines when used properly.
+The h1 tag is the most important and there should only be one but you can have multiple others with the h6 being the least important.
 There is value in using H-Tags in your content as it does carry ranking weight.
 These tags usually look something like this, in their most simple form.